 Don’t forget to set a budget

-It doesn’t matter whether you’re planning to new or pre-owned.
+It doesn’t matter whether you’re planning to buy new or pre-owned.
 Always start by setting your budget before you shop.
-Don’t let the extra padding in your account from that tax refund make you overspend either.
+Don’t let the extra padding in your account from that tax refund make you overspend.
 Carefully consider your available funds, make a practical decision on what you can afford, and stick to it!

-The main reason to avoid overspending is that there’s always more to consider than just your payment or cash payout.
-When you consider your budget, don’t forget to add in the cost of car insurance, regular maintenance, and the occasional needs like tires and batteries.
-Estimate what you expect to spend on your car over a year and break that down into monthly payments so you’ll be prepared to save up for the necessities!
+When you consider your budget, don’t forget to add in the cost of car insurance, regular maintenance, and occasional needs like tires and batteries.
+Estimate how much you expect to spend on your car in one year and break that down into monthly payments, so you’ll be prepared to save up for the necessities!

 Wait until you have the check in your hand

 It’s tempting to jump right in and make a purchase as soon you calculate your tax return, especially when you start seeing the ads for incentives and discounts, but it’s always best to wait until you have that check in hand.
 Any number of things can delay the receipt of your return, and you don’t want to be stuck making payments before you have extra funds in the bank!

 Don’t be oversold because of the extra cash

 Not to sound redundant, but seriously—don’t let the extra cash lead you to overspend!
 Car dealers are likely to take advantage of the fact that buyers have a little more cash to spend during tax season, so be extra cautious when they pitch you a higher-end model or offer add-ons like warranties and maintenance plans.